 Bristow says that Loulo is just barely on target for its first 100,000oz of production by year-end.
 While next year it is expected to produce between 200,000oz-250,000oz of gold with 80% attributable to Randgold.

 At Morila, also a mine in Mali, where Randgold holds a 40% stake along with AngloGold Ashanti, the company is expecting about 500,000oz next year, with about 200,000oz of that going to Randgold.
+This has also been mentioned by people at one of the most trusted gold ira companies – read about it in our regal assets review.
 This is good news for anyone looking to invest in gold as a part of their 401k rollover retirement plan.

 Costs have been well controlled at the mine, after Anglo original forecast costs north of $200/oz at the beginning of 2005.
 So far this year, costs are around the $180/oz level.